albusfangautonomy/control_notes/notes/important_plots.md

 ## Which to Use?
 A comparison
-**All three display the same information just in different ways** Bode Plot is useful for Loop shaping
+**All three display the same information just in different ways** Bode Plot is useful for Loop shaping.
 Nyquist Plot and Nichols Plot are useful for general sensitivity and stability analysis.

 ## Intuition